 You must set a good example, not only with your own appearance, but also in how you deal with issues in the store.
 Do you walk past trash in the parking lot on your way in?
 Do you wait for staff members to notice and clean up spills?
 Lead by example.
 When you take a pro-active approach to exceeding appearance standards, your staff will do the same.

 Convenience Store Training on Appearance Standards

-For more information on how appearance affects customer service, check out our Be Our Guest training, part of our comprehensive convenience store training programs teach the skills your employees need to succeed.
+For more information on how appearance affects customer service, check out our online Be Our Guest training, part of our comprehensive convenience store training programs teach the skills your employees need to succeed.